 Check the coolant level: The coolant level should be checked daily and topped up as needed.
 Coolant helps regulate the engine's temperature and prevents overheating, which can cause significant damage to the engine.

 Keep the generator clean: Dirt, debris, and other contaminants can damage the generator's components and reduce efficiency.
 It's essential to keep the generator clean and free of debris.

 Hire a professional for regular maintenance: Hire an experienced generator maintenance technician for routine maintenance and inspection.
 They can identify potential problems early and prevent costly repairs.

 Professional maintenance refers to keeping equipment or systems in optimal condition through regular servicing, repairs, and upgrades by a qualified professional.
 It is crucial for businesses and organizations that rely on equipment to operate effectively, as professional maintenance ensures that the equipment is operating efficiently, safely, and reliably.

 The Importance of Professional Maintenance

-Cost-Effective: Regular maintenance can help to identify and fix potential issues before they become major problems, which can save a business money in the long term by reducing downtime and repair costs.
+Cost-Effective: Regular maintenance can help to identify and fix potential issues before they become significant problems, which can save business money in the long term by reducing downtime and repair costs.